parmAshu/terMAN/README.md

 * Display recieved bytes as :
     * ASCII decoded string
     * HEX values
-* *Packet Mode* : packets can be constructed that be sent again and again to the connected device
+* *Packet Mode* : packets can be constructed and sent repeatedly to the connected port
 * Incoming data can be recorded in :
     * raw form : Recieved data bytes are saved in a '.bin' file
     * csv form